A voice for

 Neem contains two chemical constituents known as azadiractin and nimbin which are responsible for the anti-bacterial, anti-fungal and anti-inflammatory activities of the plant.
 These constituents are fast-acting, potent and bitter enabling it to target and fight infections incredibly efficiently.
 Neem can alter the environment within which invading pathogens thrive, effectively fighting infection in the digestive system and in the skin.
 Its strong anti-inflammatory properties ensure a healthy inflammation response providing symptomatic relief to infection.

-• Into the heart of Neem
+• Into the heart of neem

 Neem is a primary herb for dealing with all manner of infection caused by bacteria, fungi and parasites.
 It can effectively treat inflammatory conditions that have become rooted within the body and require strong bactericides and fungicides.